Saravanakumarke/Customer_page/README.md

-## Simple Task app - using react and redux
+## Simple Assignment - using react

 This is a simple assignment of creating website for customer success-day